 (3) x at t1 metaphysically necessitates y at t1.

 Now, the nomic (brute, synchronic) necessitation of y by x didn’t entail that y is nothing over and above x; and there’s no reason to think that the change from nomic (brute, synchronic) necessitation to metaphysical (brute, synchronic) necessitation could make any relevant difference.
 So the metaphysical (brute, synchronic) necessitation of y by x still doesn’t entail that y is nothing over and above x.
 But, of course, brute, synchronic metaphysical necessitation is still metaphysical necessitation.
-So what this third case shows is that it can happen that x metaphysically necessitates y without y’s being nothing over and above y.
+So what this third case shows is that it can happen that x metaphysically necessitates y without y’s being nothing over and above x.

 Since being metaphysically necessitated by the narrowly physical doesn’t entail being nothing over and above the narrowly physical in the sense required for physicalism, it seems that any possible warrant for thinking that an entity which is grounded in a narrowly physical entity must be nothing over and above the physical entity would have to arise from whatever it is that holds in addition to metaphysical necessitation when a narrowly physical entity grounds an entity that isn't narrowly physical.
 But, precisely because this additional factor is primitive, so that nothing can be said about its nature, we can’t use premises about its nature to derive the conclusion that it ensures the acceptability to physicalism of whatever is grounded in the narrowly physical.

 So far in this section I have been arguing that we have no warrant for believing the conditional claim that, necessarily, if an entity which isn’t narrowly physical is grounded in an entity which is narrowly physical, then the first entity is nothing over and above the second entity in the sense required for physicalism.
 But proponents of a grounding formulation of physicalism might respond that they don’t need to provide any such warrant, because the conditional claim is true by stipulation: when they utter tokens of “grounding” they are to be understood as referring to a certain primitive relation that has the property of being such that, necessarily, if an entity which is narrowly physical stands in that relation to an entity which isn’t narrowly physical, then the second entity is nothing over and above the first in the sense required for physicalism; and if a relation lacks this property, then it simply isn’t what they are referring to when they utter tokens of “grounding”.
-On this proposal, a first-pass formulation of physicalism would say that every entity is either narrowly physical or else stands in a certain relation, to be called “grounding”, to an entity that is narrowly physical, where “grounding” is defined as above.
+On this proposal, a first-pass formulation of physicalism would say that every entity is either narrowly physical or else stands in a certain relation, to be called “grounding”, to an entity that is narrowly physical, where “grounding” is defined, as above, to be primitive and to have the property of being such that etc..